td-github-training/td-github-training.github.io/site/docs/basic/git/branches.md

 # What is a Branch?

-A Git branch represents an independent line of development within a project.
-Branches are lightweight, movable pointers to a specific commit, allowing developers to diverge from the main line of development and work on new features or bug fixes without affecting the main codebase.
+Branches are lightweight, movable bookmarks to a specific commit that allow separate lines of development without impacting the main codebase.
+After completing work on a branch, changes can be merged back into the main codebase.

 <center>